How it Works¶

 Decision format¶

-nah. → blocked (hook returns block decision)
+nah. → blocked (hook returns deny decision)

 nah? → asks for confirmation (hook returns ask decision)

-(nothing) → allowed (hook returns empty output)
+→ allowed (hook returns allow decision)

 Every decision is logged to ~/.config/nah/nah.log (JSONL) and inspectable via nah log.